kristiania-pg6301-2025/pg6301-frontend-programming/README.md

 [![Lecture 11 code](https://img.shields.io/badge/Lecture_11-lecture_code-blue)](https://github.com/kristiania-pg6301-2025/pg6301-frontend-programming/tree/lecture/11)
 [![Lecture 11 reference](https://img.shields.io/badge/Lecture_11-reference_code-blue)](https://github.com/kristiania-pg6301-2025/pg6301-frontend-programming/tree/reference/11)

-We were unable to fully complete the contents of lecture 9 and 10 so we will complete this this week, working with [Open-ID Connect](#openid-connect) and [MongoDB](#mongodb)
+We were unable to fully complete the contents of lecture 9 and 10 so we will complete this this week, working with [Open-ID Connect](#openid-connect) and [MongoDB](#mongodb).

+There is no separate exercise for this lecture - instead: make sure that you complete the exercises for lecture 7 through 10.

 ### Lecture 12: Repetition of everything